-I have lots of answers for why I believe it’s a good idea: It’s a discipline that helps me feel like my job as a mom is important.
+I have lots of answers for why I believe it’s a good idea; It’s a discipline that helps me feel like my job as a mom is important.
 I know it has plenty of health benefits.
 I’ve heard that there are connections between taking good care of your body and how it affects your emotional and mental well-being.
 But what’s the foundation – the deepest ‘why’ – behind its importance?

 What’s the ‘why’?

-The problem with so much of the “self-care” stuff out there today is that the foundation isn’t about glorifying God, but glorifying self.
+The problem with much of the “self-care” stuff out there today is that the foundation isn’t about glorifying God, but glorifying self.
 When that is the case, it easily becomes a way of justifying over-indulgence, selfishness and discontent.
-Even is Christians, falling into this self-centered rut can happen before we even realize it.
-How do we know it’s happened?
+It then turns into something we feel entitled to rather than a gift to be received with humble gratitude.
+Even is Christians, falling into this self-centered rut can happen before we even make the connection.

 A term that Judah and I started using a few years ago is Self-Stewardship.
-It implies that we are caring for a body that’s not ultimately ours, but God’s.
+It implies that we’re caring for a body that’s not ultimately ours, but God’s.
 No matter what term we use in the discussion about taking care of these bodies we’ve been given, the way we as Christians talk about it ultimately needs to shift from self to God (and as a side note, if we do use the term “self-care,” we should think of it as falling into the same category as “self-control” rather than “self-indulgence.”)